 Once you’ve got this locked up, slide the second arm in front of your opponent’s neck, and contract the space between.

 The No-Gi ezekiel can be tricky for some to pull off.
-It’s a lot easier if you have long arms, so if you don’t, you may struggle.
+You might struggle to hit it if you don’t have long arms.

 This move was popularized in the mainstream by Alexey Oleynik, who has over 10 submissions by ezekiel in pro MMA fights, including 2 in the UFC.